A photographer's view of Burma (Myanmar)

 In the air over the temples of Bagan

 We left Mandalay and began a slow four-day river cruise on the Irrawaddy River to Bagan.
 We stopped off to visit many places of interest and several rural communities on the way.

-In Bagan, it's impossible not to visit at least a handful of the some 2,000 pagodas or temples and to realise just how important Buddhist beliefs and practice are to the vast majority of the population.
+In Bagan, it's impossible not to visit at least a handful of the some 2,000 pagodas or temples and to realize just how important Buddhist beliefs and practice are to the vast majority of the population.